redox-os/website/content/news/this-month-251031.md

 - (web) Wildan Mubarok fixed the YouTube embedded player width on mobile devices
 - (web) Ribbon added more screenshots and hardware photos in the [Redox in Action](https://www.redox-os.org/screens/) page
+- (web) The deck1 contributor fixed a broken link in the Plan 9's influence section of General FAQ

 ## How To Test The Changes